Guardians of Ga'Hoole: The Hatchling

 After Kludd's death, Nyra, blinded by vengeance, raises their only hatchling, Nyroc, to take his place, and brainwashes him to hate Soren, blaming him for Kludd's death.
 During Nyroc's Final Ceremony, which entails the burning of his bones, the smith owl Gwyndor discovers that Nyroc has firesight (the ability to see visions in fire).
 This gives Nyroc the ability to see who actually killed his father.
 Despite being their leader's heir, Nyroc has only one real friend: a sooty owl named Dustytuft.
 However, Nyroc helps him recover his old name, Phillip.
-During the early parts of the book, Nyroc awaits the tupsi ceremony that will make him a true Pure One, which it turns out is the murder of his dearest friend, which he must perform himself.
+During the early parts of the book, Nyroc awaits the tupsi ceremony that will make him a true Pure One, which it turns out is the murder of his dearest friend, which he must perform.
 When Nyroc refuses to kill Phillip, Nyra does it herself, making her son declare his hatred of her and flee.
 While refusing to kill Phillip, Nyroc is given a scar on his face similar to Nyra's, causing others to fear him on sight.
 A rabbit who can see visions in spiderwebs tells him to go to the place his firesight visions showed him: Beyond the Beyond.